Steve McMahon: Swindon Town

 The next two seasons followed similar patterns – a decent start, followed by a poor run-in.
 In 1996–97, Town held a mid-table position right up until the middle of March, but then scored just two goals in their last ten games – getting defeated 7–0 at Bolton Wanderers, 5–1 at Oldham Athletic and 4–0 at Ipswich Town in the process – ending up in 19th place.

 In August 1996, following the departure of Alan Ball as Manchester City manager, McMahon was linked with a return to Maine Road as manager, but speculation that he would take the City job was swiftly ended when he signed a new five-year contract as Swindon manager.

 The following season's demise was far more dramatic.
 A win at Portsmouth on 31 October 1997 took the Town to the top of the table, a position they held until the middle of November.
 They remained in a play-off position up until the middle of December, and then won just three of the remaining 24 matches, scoring just twelve goals.
 Again the Town slumped to heavy defeats – 6–0 at Manchester City, 6–0 at Middlesbrough and 5–0 at Norwich City.

 When the 1998–99 season kicked off, Town had no wins and just three goals (two of which were own goals) in the first five games, the calls for McMahon's head began to be heard.
 Chairman Rikki Hunt and McMahon seemed united – McMahon saying he wouldn't resign, Hunt saying he wouldn't sack him.
 Two consecutive derby wins, against Bristol City and Oxford United, only strengthened their position.
 This was followed by a 5–2 defeat at Portsmouth – and when Watford then won 4–1 at the County Ground, the fans held an on-pitch protest, sitting in the centre circle at the end of the match, demonstrating that both McMahon and Hunt should resign.
-McMahon left the club "by mutual consent".
+McMahon resigned on 22 September 1998.